Targets

 Germany’s international climate finance is rated “Insufficient” (see below) and is not enough to improve Germany’s fair share rating.

 Germany’s international public climate finance contributions are better than most developed countries but still rated “Insufficient.”
-Germany has committed to increasing its climate finance but contributions to date have been low compared to its fair share as assessed by the CAT.
+Germany’s new government claims it will provide a fair share of international climate finance, but contributions to date have been low compared to the country’s fair share as assessed by the CAT.

 To improve its rating, Germany needs to increase its international climate finance contributions by around a factor of three in the period post-2020 and urgently stop funding fossil fuel projects abroad.
 At COP26, Germany signed a declaration to stop financing fossil fuels abroad, but the sector guidelines for export credits still allows investments in existing and new fossil fuel infrastructure outside Germany's borders (Die Bundesregierung, 2023).